Baritone horn: Construction

-The baritone horn, like the euphonium, is pitched in 9-foot (9′) B♭ an octave below the trumpet or cornet.
-When no valves are in use, the instrument will produce partials of the B♭ harmonic series which result from the vibrating air column within its 9 ft of tubing.
+The baritone horn, like the euphonium, is pitched in 9-foot (9′) B, an octave below the trumpet or cornet.
+When no valves are in use, the instrument will produce partials of the B harmonic series which result from the vibrating air column within its 9 ft of tubing.

 Like the euphonium, the baritone has a predominantly conical bore, but it is narrower, with less expansion of the bell flare and a consequently smaller bell diameter.
-It has a tighter wrap, and is thus smaller and lighter overall.
+It has a tighter wrap and is thus smaller and lighter overall.
 These characteristics favour higher frequency overtones in the sound, rendering a brighter, more trombone-like timbre than the euphonium.
-Similar to cornet and flugelhorn, the two instruments are easily doubled by one player, with some adjustment of breath and embouchure, since they have essentially identical range and fingering.

 As with other valved brass instruments, the valves each add lengths of tubing to lower the pitch of the instrument and produce a fully chromatic scale and range.
 Baritones commonly have three top-action piston valves, operated with the first three fingers of the right hand.
 Some have a fourth valve, generally found midway down the right side of the instrument, and played with the index or middle finger of the left hand.
 Some may have a fourth top-action valve placed next to the other three, played with the fourth finger of the right hand.

-European instruments tend to have an oval shape, and three or four non-compensating rotary valves operated together by the right hand.
+European Tenorhorns mostly have an oval shape and three or four non-compensating rotary valves, operated together by the right hand.